stxss/CS50X/README.md

 So, instead of either ignoring the message or boringly listen to all of it or posponing and forgetting to listen to it later, you can just redirect this message to the ClipCut Bot in telegram (https://t.me/ClipCutBot) and voilà, in barely any time you can transcribe everything the other person said, even with the option to timestamp the conversation.
 It also differentiates different speakers, so if the audio had 3 or 4 different people speaking, it will differentiate between all of them!

 The other part of the functionality is more of something to have fun, as you can also trim certain parts of said audiofile or just create your kind of meme.
 Just send the image and the audio you want to join and there you have your own little video in a matter of seconds!
+<br></br>

-That was the gist of the app.
-Now onto the specifics and technicalities.
+## **That was the gist of the app.
+Now onto the specifics and technicalities.**

 Starting with the what was needed for this bot:

     - Telegram Bot
-    - Deepgram
+    - Deepgram or a Voice Recognition API of your choice
-    - Framework to work with the telegram API, which in this case was Pyrogram (or if you want you can use the raw Telegram API).
+    - Framework to work with the telegram API, which in this case was Pyrogram (or if you want you can use the raw API).

 A quick touch on Deepgram.
 It is a transcription and speech understanding API.
 I used this as it was a good and accessible way of transcribing audio files, as I simply didn't have the time nor the resources to train my own Neural Network to recognize human speech.